JetBrains/kotlin-web-site/docs/reference/control-flow.md

 ## If Expression

-In Kotlin, if is an expression, i.e. it returns a value.
-Therefore there is no ternary operator (condition ? then : else), because ordinary if works fine in this role.
+In Kotlin, *if*{: .keyword } is an expression, i.e. it returns a value.
+Therefore there is no ternary operator (condition ? then : else), because ordinary *if*{: .keyword } works fine in this role.

 ``` kotlin
 // Traditional usage